sagodev/fragua/README.md

 - Are instantiated exclusively by the Environment
 - Receive mandatory execution credentials
-- Resolve configuration only through registered components
+- Resolve configuration through registered components and execution context
 - Interact with data exclusively via the Warehouse
 - Follow a standardized execution workflow

 Agents act as controlled executors, not as owners of state or configuration.

+---

+## Execution and Parameter Flow

+Fragua uses an **explicit execution-context model** for parameter handling.

+- Parameters are passed directly through function calls
+- Internal pipelines propagate execution context between steps
+- Functions declare their required inputs explicitly
+- No implicit or global parameter containers are used

+This model improves:

+- Readability
+- Debuggability
+- Contract enforcement
+- Predictability of execution

 ---